 - gracious hospitality and volunteer support from FFH member congregations

 Fifteen host congregations, each supported by a partner congregation, rotate each week to welcome FFH guest families into their buildings.
 Self-directed volunteer teams, following established FHN Guest and Host Guidelines, provide for the range of hosting duties.

 By housing four families each night, FFH has been able to double Fort Collin’s family sheltering capacity and expand support needed for families to become permanently stabilized.

 The expected stay for our guest families is generally up to three months, however we retain flexibility due to the varying stabilization needs of our families upon program entry.

-The Sherwood House is in its planning stages, with hope that our multi-unit site will be operational by the end of 2019.
-We expect to be able to house up to eight families, or a total of up to 30 individuals, in a central Fort Collins location.
+The Sherwood House is in its planning stages, with hope that our multi-unit site will be operational by the spring of 2020.
+We expect to be able to house up to seven families, or a total of up to 21 individuals, in a central Fort Collins location.

 This program is for those families who have demonstrated consistent success in our case management program and, while not needing the full support of our emergency shelter program, will benefit from graduated housing support to achieve long-term, sustainable self-sufficiency.
 Examples of reasons for needing this graduated support include time to increase financial savings, achieve particular housing needs, and address child or parent medical needs.

 Transitional housing will allow those families with higher need, and yet demonstrating continuous progress, the extra time and support they need to ensure long-term self-sufficiency.
 FHN’s ability to provide the full continuum of care will also enable it to reduce waitlist times for the Faith Family Hospitality program and thus reduce the trauma of family homelessness.